apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 ## <a id="Where_having_clauses">WHERE Clauses and HAVING Clauses</a>
 Both `WHERE` clauses and `HAVING` clauses are used to filter input data based on a condition expression.
 Only tuples for which the condition expression evaluates to `TRUE` are propagated.
-Note that if the condition expression evaluates to `NULL` or `MISSING` the input tuple will be disgarded.
+Note that if the condition expression evaluates to `NULL` or `MISSING` the input tuple will be discarded.

 ## <a id="Order_By_clauses">ORDER BY Clauses</a>
 The `ORDER BY` clause is used to globally sort data in either ascending order (i.e., `ASC`) or descending order (i.e., `DESC`).